GJena/Data-Science-tutorial/README.md

 2. Optional: If you plan on using a virtual environment, ensure virtualenv (Python 2) or venv (Python 3) is installed.
 Create a virtual environment and activate it.
 Detailed instructions [here](https://packaging.python.org/guides/installing-using-pip-and-virtual-environments/).

-3. Install the required packages using pip:
+3. Install the required packages using pip in the terminal:

   * Python 3: